nrwl/nx/docs/shared/migration/migration-angular.md

 - The `nx`, `@nrwl/workspace` and `prettier` packages will be installed.
 - An `nx.json` file will be created in the root of your workspace.
-- A `decorate-angular-cli.js` file will be added to the root of your workspace, and a `postinstall` script will be added to your `package.json` to run this script when your dependencies are updated.
-(The script forwards the `ng` commands to the Nx CLI (`nx`) to enable features such as [Computation Caching](/concepts/how-caching-works).)
 - For an Angular 15+ repo, the `angular.json` file is split into separate `project.json` files for each project.

 After the process completes, you can continue using the same `serve/build/lint/test` commands you are used to.